Photo: Friday Flats at Thredbo

-The 2014 season saw an early dump of 130cm over the space of several days in early July – well above average for the same time in previous years – and the resort received another 25cm or so later in the season.
 While the effects of climate change have been making an obvious and measurable impact on levels of snowfall in Australia over the past couple of decades, resorts in Australia’s snowy mountains can still reasonably expect 160-200cm of snowfall per winter season.

 Thredbo’s runs are positioned on one face of the mountain, meaning that it can get icy at Thredbo if it hasn't snowed for a while.
 If Perisher has an advantage over Thredbo, it’s that Perisher faces all directions and you are therefore always able to find a nice patch of snow, which is not always the case at Thredbo.

 Temperatures vary in Thredbo according to the time of year, however will usually hover between 1-8 degrees celsius in the village during the daytime.